Miami Fusion: Stadium

 The Fusion played their home games at Fort Lauderdale's Lockhart Stadium.
 They had originally intended to play at the Miami Orange Bowl in downtown Miami, but could not reach an agreement with the city of Miami, as the city wanted a 10-year lease and a prohibition on the team relocating to another South Florida stadium.
 Subsequently, the Fusion reached an agreement with the Broward County School Board and the city of Fort Lauderdale to use Lockhart Stadium.

 Originally constructed as a high school football and track stadium in 1959, Lockhart had hosted the Fort Lauderdale Strikers of the original North American Soccer League from 1977 to 1983, as well as other soccer games.
 Fusion owner Ken Horowitz spearheaded a $5 million renovation that converted Lockhart into a 20,000-seat soccer-specific stadium.
 The new stadium was the first of its kind in Major League Soccer; at the time all other teams played in much larger football stadiums.
 This innovation set a trend for similar facilities throughout the league that continues today.

-The stadium site was redeveloped in 2019 and 2020 with the construction of Chase Stadium for Major League Soccer club Inter Miami CF which served as the team's interim home until Miami Freedom Park was completed in 2026, where it will become the full-time home of Inter Miami CF II.
+The stadium site was redeveloped in 2019 and 2020 with the construction of Chase Stadium for Major League Soccer club Inter Miami CF which served as the team's interim home until Nu Stadium was completed in 2026, where it become the full-time home of Inter Miami CF II.